February 12, 2018

 - Find ways to reduce stress.

 Dr. Shmuel Shapira with LewisGale Physicians Cardiology can help with consultation, diagnosis, and treatment of coronary artery disease.
-To schedule an appointment, call the office at (540) 772-3430 or click the button to schedule an appointment online.
+To schedule an appointment, call the office at (540) 772-3430 or schedule an appointment online below.